 ARTICLE 8 (REV.WRC-15)

-Procedure for notification and recording in the Master Register of assignments in the planned bands for the fixed-satellite service11, 12 (WRC-15)
+Procedure for notification and recording in the Master Register of assignments in the planned bands for the fixed-satellite serviceMOD 11, 12 (WRC-19)

 ADD IAP/11A19A3A7/3#50083

 8.16bis In the event that the Bureau has been informed of agreement to new or modified frequency assignments in the List for a specified period of time in accordance with Article 6, the frequency assignment shall be recorded in the Master Register with a note indicating that the frequency assignment is valid only for the period specified.
 The notifying administration using the frequency assignment over a specified period shall not subsequently invoke this fact to justify the continued use of the frequency beyond the period specified unless it obtains the agreement of the administration(s) concerned.
 (WRC-19)